-After picking up the van in Denver, we stopped at Walmart for supplies then headed north towards Rocky Mountain NP.
+After picking up the van in Denver, we stopped at Walmart for supplies and then headed north towards Rocky Mountain NP.
 We spent our first night in the small town of Lyons, about 30 minutes east of the park.
-The campground that we found at the county park, LaVern M. Johnson Park, was just about perfect for a one night stay.
+The campground that we found at the county park, LaVern M. Johnson Park, was just about perfect for a one-night stay.

 From there, we headed into Rocky Mountain NP.
 Here, we spent three days hiking, driving the scenic roads and looking for wildlife.
 We spent one night in each of the three campgrounds that were open in late September.
 While we had spent one brief morning at Rocky Mountain NP on the day after Christmas in 2013, this was our first full visit and it did not disappoint!

 From Rocky Mountain, we headed about five hours northeast to Custer, SD.
 There we spent one day hiking and driving around Custer State Park and another day enjoying the Buffalo Round-Up.
 Custer SP is regularly rated as one of the country’s best state parks, and deservingly so.
 The Buffalo Roundup was quite an experience.
 It really is something that everyone should experience at least once in their lifetime.

 In Custer, we camped at one of our favorite campgrounds, Big Pine RV Park.
 We first camped there back in 2012 and have been looking forward to a return visit ever since.
 It may have taken us more than 7 years, but the campground was just as great as we remembered!
 Indeed, we do hope to have the opportunity to return yet again in the future!

 Returning Our Camper Van In Denver